-Each of its four faculties, Science, Engineering, Humanities & Social Sciences and Strathclyde Business School, work closely with industry, government and policy-makers to foster an enviable track record of making technology and innovation important to society’s advantage.
+International students should expect outstanding levels of teaching, world-class opportunities for study, and the advantage of industry networks and business contacts.
+Strathclyde is ensuring students are effectively equipped for their desired careers after graduation.
+Each of its four faculties, Science, Engineering, Humanities & Social Sciences, and Strathclyde Business School—works closely with industry, government, and policy-makers to foster an enviable track record of making technology and innovation important to society’s advantage.

 - Humanities and Social Sciences